watari3/GitBucket-Wiki/External-database-configuration.md

 If you have existing data in embedded H2 database, you can move your data to external database from H2 database by following operation:

-1. At first, you must upgrade to GitBucket 3.14 (This is the final version of 3.x series)
+1. At first, you must upgrade to GitBucket 3.14 (This is the final version of 3.x) and then, upgrade to GitBucket 4.0.
+(See details in [[Upgrade from 3.x to 4.x]])
-2. Then upgrade to GitBucket 4.0
 3. Export data as a **XML** file from H2 database at the administration console
   - Exclude tables which is created by plug-ins if these plug-ins does not provide for GitBucket 4.x series.
 Recommend separate export for plug-in's tables.
 When 4.x supported version will be released, you can restore their data from the exported files.
 4. Setup the external database and update `GITBUCKET_HOME/database.conf` as mentioned above and reboot GitBucket